siffiejoe/prg-lr4win/readme.txt

     luarocks52 list

+or

+    luarocks53 list

-for Lua 5.1 or Lua 5.2, respectively.
+for Lua 5.1, Lua 5.2, or Lua 5.3, respectively.
 Initially, there are no rocks installed.

 ###                     ... install new rocks?                     ###